s10myk4/clean-architecture-implementation-sample/README.md

 The system displays a message "weapon changed" on the screen.

 Abnormal Case]
-・　If the level of the warrior is less than the level required to equip the selected weapon -> The system displays a message "We do not meet the conditions for equipping this weapon" on the weapon equipment screen.
+・If the level of the warrior is less than the level required to equip the selected weapon -> The system displays a message "We do not meet the conditions for equipping this weapon" on the weapon equipment screen.

-・ When the attribute of the warrior and the attribute of the selected weapon are different -> The system displays a message "We do not meet the conditions for equipping this weapon" on the weapon equipment screen.
+・When the attribute of the warrior and the attribute of the selected weapon are different -> The system displays a message "We do not meet the conditions for equipping this weapon" on the weapon equipment screen.

-・　If the designated warrior does not exist
+・If the designated warrior does not exist
 -> The system displays a message "target warrior does not exist" on the warrior list screen.